 6. Go Crabbing

 In summer you will always see the riverfront lined with people dangling their crab lines over the river wall, usually, they will be sat next to a bucket bursting full of crabs.
-It is a great, fun activity, enjoyed by all ages, and you are almost guaranteed to catch some crabs.
+It is one of the best family activities in Dartmouth; a great, fun activity, enjoyed by all ages, and you are almost guaranteed to catch some crabs.